curl/curl/docs/cmdline-opts/_GLOBBING.md

     "http://site.{one,two,three}.com"

-or you can get sequences of alphanumeric series by using [] as in:
+Do sequences of alphanumeric series by using [] as in:

     "ftp://ftp.example.com/file[1-100].txt"

-And with leading zeroes:
+With leading zeroes:

     "ftp://ftp.example.com/file[001-100].txt"

-Or with letters through the alphabet:
+With letters through the alphabet:

     "ftp://ftp.example.com/file[a-z].txt"